- Introducing dogs and children

 If you have any concerns about the behaviour of your dog with your children keep them separate and consult an accredited and experienced behaviourist immediately who can help you.

 That’s our guide for introducing dogs or puppies and children.
 Looking to add a four-legged friend to your family?
-Read our guide on the best dog breeds for families and kids, next.
+Read our guides on the best dog breeds for families and kids, and puppy socialisation, next.